CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

 6) Configure FFmpeg
     (Even if playback worked in step 5, I'd recommend verifying this setting is correct)
     Back in the ≡ menu, then Administration -> Dashboard, then Server -> Playback, check the "FFmpeg path" option.
-For me it's blank by default, enter the path `C:\Program Files\Jellyfin\ffmpeg.exe` and click save all the way at the bottom of the page.
+For me it's blank by default, so enter the path `C:\Program Files\Jellyfin\ffmpeg.exe` and click save all the way at the bottom of the page.

     **If on Server Core**, you'll likely get the worst error message yet:
     > We're unable to find FFmpeg using the path you've entered.
 FFprobe is also required and must exist in the same folder.
 These components are normally bundled together in the same download.
 Please check the path and try again.